-- Achieve Building Owners and Managers Association's Building Environmental Standards (BOMA BEST) certification at all applicable properties; 81% of portfolio certified as of December 31, 2023. - Approximately 20% of our portfolio (129 projects) is certified to LEED as of December 31, 2023. - First Canadian Retail REIT to achieve the WELL Health-Safety Rating for Facility Operations Management from the International WELL Building Institute (IWBI) at 35 of our buildings totalling 7.1 million square feet.
+- 80% of our portfolio, by GLA, is certified to Building Owners and Managers Association's Building Environmental Standards (BOMA BEST) certification as of December 31, 2024. - 20% of our portfolio, by GLA, (130 projects) is certified to LEED as of December 31, 2024. - First Canadian Retail REIT to achieve the WELL Health-Safety Rating for Facility Operations & Management from the International WELL Building Institute (IWBI) at 34 of our buildings totalling 7.1 million square feet.